Rendering of the proposed Mother Canada statue. Photo via Facebook

 Algonqiun National Park, ON

 The Group of Seven, carved Mount Rushmore–style into the rock face along Barron River Canyon in Algonquin Park.
-We'll need to clearcut hundreds of metres of trees, but it'll be worth it to eventually go rock jumping off of Lawren Harris' nose.
+We'll need to clearcut hundreds of meters of trees, but it'll be worth it to eventually go rock jumping off of Lawren Harris's nose.
 (Making room for A.J.
 Casson's face is dependent entirely on budgets and available space.)

 The 6ix, ON

 The Fountain of Drake—white wine spritzer flowing down where his tears would be, into a reflection lake where Houstalantavegas hums in the background.
 Each penny in the fountain represents each heart Drake has healed with his voice.